rahil1202/let-him-commit/Readme.md

 ## 🔧 What is this repo?

-This repository is generated and used by the **Git-Back** tool for educational purposes.
+This repository is generated and used by the **let-him-commit** tool for educational purposes.
 It demonstrates backdated GitHub commits, commit patterns, and Git automation using Node.js.

 > ⚠️ **Important:** This is for learning only.
 Do **not** use this to mislead others.
 Always use your own GitHub account.